onqtam/headjack/src/organizing_information.md

     > "We should discuss this graph more. (peer review)" - [Eric Weinstein](https://twitter.com/EricRWeinstein/status/1483860161965932544)

     Journalism goes hand in hand with frame control ([Russel conjugation](https://en.wikipedia.org/wiki/Emotive_conjugation) - **what is** vs **how to feel about what is**), [Gell-Mann Amnesia](https://en.wikipedia.org/wiki/Michael_Crichton#GellMannAmnesiaEffect), cherry picking and many other problems.
-We can rely less on narratives and more on data.
+Imagine the introspection possible if everything was expressed as thought-graphs and was interlinked.
 What if we could fork & edit thought-graphs to remove bias?
+Can we become post-narrative?

 1. If no thought-graph exists for an article - anyone could construct it and tag it to the original resource - making it discoverable for anyone to use. <!-- TODO:LINK TO THE OTHER SECTION -->